 Women, part 1

 *This is part 1 in the series about women.
-This part will be to inform the reader about a biological process many women and the female body will go trough.
-Fertilization and pregnancy.
+This part will be to inform the reader about a biological process many women and the female body will experience and a requirement for it: pregnancy and fertilization.

 We don’t have to look very far to find the importance of women: they give us life.
+Literally.
 The word ‘literally’ is not one of my favourite things to hear.
 This is because many people do not use it in the correct way.
 But here, the word is in its place, because we do not live until given by women.
 So let’s start there: at (the biological beauty of) fertilization and pregnancy.
-Which only a woman can do (or someone that was born in a female body).
+For which you need a woman (or someone that was born in a female body).

 Pregnancy is derived from the latin words ‘prae gnantem’, meaning ‘before birth’.
 The process is so beautiful, that I often call it a miracle.
 Even so; successful pregnancies happen around 123 million times a year (or 250 times a minute (Sex, Explained, 2020a)).
 On average a woman has 2.69 children (World Health Organization, 2007).
 Those children have to be born once.
 I have learned a lot from the research described below and pregnancy and fertilization has only become more beautiful and miraculous to me.